 Links to Azza-Jono

-T van Santana became our editor and collected our first drafts in this advance reading collection (as in unfinished sneak peak)
+T van Santana became our editor and collected our first drafts in this advance reading collection (= an unfinished sneak peak)

-My short-story The DreamCube Thread with strong connections to Azza-Jono is published in British anthology Vast
+My own short-story The DreamCube Thread is set in the world of Azza-Jono and it is published in the British anthology Vast

-My own main contribution is a collection of The Second Voice-stories that will either be published in print or made available on this website once I’ve had time to work some more with them.
+My central contribution is a collection short-stories intertwined with my story The Second Voice.
+They will either be published in print or made available on this website once I’ve had time to work some more with them.

 More stories by contributors (will add more when I find them)